-Security Target Description of the intended state for countering threats implement functionality in conjunction with the hardware (program code)
+Security Target Description of the intended state for countering threats are also possible, i.e. if integrated into mobile devices implement functionality in conjunction with the hardware (program code)

 Smart Card Is a plastic card in credit card format with built-in chip.
 Other form factors